If your site is struggling to rank in the search engine results: you are losing money.

 By switching the URL to the following,

 a person can easily see what the page offers, and they don’t have to click on the site for more information.

 Remember the small details, as they are essential.

 A vital part of the optimization process is to add keywords to the header.
 The header is the area that tells what the page is about.
 If the keywords you selected are not relevant, you will quickly know.

-The bounce rate will go up, and the average time that visitors spend on your landing page will drastically drop.
+The bounce rate will go up, and visitors’ average time on your landing page will drastically drop.

 It’s vital to spend time and come up with the perfect keywords.
-Keywords should be used with the H1 header.
+Your target keywords should be in the H1 header.
 However, you may also include variations of the words in H2 or H3.

 5. Optimize those Images!

-The real reason is that people love lots of pictures to look at.
-By making sure, they are filed properly, searching for them the next time around will be a piece of cake.
+The real reason is that people love to look at lots of pictures.
+So, by making sure they are correctly filed, searching for them the next time around will be a piece of cake.